cs1302uga/cs1302-hw06/README.md

 1. Compile and make sure your code passes the `check1302` style audit.

-1. Now that everything on this branch compiles, ensure that all changes in the current branch have been staged and committed.
+1. Now that everything on this branch compiled, ensure that all changes in the current branch have been staged and committed.
    **Do not execute the next command without making sure all changes are staged and committed** After that, checkout the `main` branch using the following command: